Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 ***Appearance***{ .inl } An Arcane Sidearm is a Tiny object that can be used as a spellcasting focus for Artificer spells.
 You choose its appearance, though this has no effect on its abilities.
 Many Artilerists craft Sidearms that resemble delicate wands of wood, ornate metallic rods, or even runic iron cannons.

-***Infusions***{ .inl } Your Arcane Sidearm can bear a single Infusion that is meant for an Spellcasting Focus.
+***Infusions***{ .inl } Your Arcane Sidearm can bear a single [Infusion](../../option/class-options/artificer-infusion/index.md) that is meant for an Spellcasting Focus or a Metal Rod.

-***Using your Sidearm***{ .inl }  When you cast an artificer spell through the sidearm, roll a d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.
+***Using your Sidearm***{ .inl }  When you cast an Artificer spell through the Sidearm, roll a d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.

 ### Level 9: Explosive Cannon